tajpouria/aws-solutions-architect-hands-on/README.md

 CloudFront and AWS Global Acceleration

 - [✓] Configure CloudFront with a S3 bucket as the origin.
 Make sure the objects are only available from CDN using origin access identity (OAI).
-- [] Configure Global Accelerator with two Endpoint groups, one in US and the other one in AP region, each one containing one EC2 instance.
+- [✓] Configure Global Accelerator with two Endpoint groups, one in US and the other one in EU region, each one containing one EC2 instance.

 AWS Storage Extras

-- [] Order a Snowball.
+- [✓] Order a Snowball to import date from on-premise data center to AWS.
-- [] Create all types of Storage Gateways.
+- [✓] Create all types of Storage Gateways.
-- [] Create AWS FSx for window and Lustre.
+- [✓] Create AWS FSx for window and Lustre.

 SQS, SNS, Kinesis and Amazon MQ

-- [] Create a SQS queue with encryption enabled.
+- [✓] Create a SQS queue with encryption enabled.
 Send messages to it and receive messages from it.
-- [] Create a SQS queue with Visibility timeout of 40 seconds.
+- [✓] Create a SQS queue with Visibility timeout of 40 seconds.
 Send messages to it and receive messages from it.
-- [] Create a SQS queue and a Dead-letter queue (DLQ).
+- [✓] Create a SQS queue and a Dead-letter queue (DLQ).
 Configure the Dead-letter queue for maximum of 3 receives with 5 seconds for Visibility timeout.
-- [] Configure Delivery delay for a SQS queue.
+- [✓] Configure Delivery delay for a SQS queue.
 Send message with Delivery delay to it.
-- [] Create a SQS FIFO queue.
+- [✓] Create a SQS FIFO queue.
 Send messages with order to it and receive messages from it.
-- [] Create a SNS topic.
+- [✓] Create a SNS topic.
 Subscribe to it via Email.
 Send messages to topic and receive them via email.
-- [] Fan-out a SNS input topic to two SQS queue.
+- [✓] Fan-out a SNS input topic to two SQS queue.
-- [] Create a Kinesis Data Stream with one Shard and interact with using the following AWS CLI:
+- [✓] Create a Kinesis Data Stream with one Shard and interact with using the following AWS CLI:

 ```sh
 aws kinesis list-streams